 The nature of an accelerometer is that it will pick up any movement of the monitor, regardless whether the movement is due to PA of the subject wearing it or due to the subject being moved or carried, or even due to just readjustment of the monitor.
 As objects on the surface of earth are always under the influence of gravitation, the accelerometer will also measure acceleration due to gravity, except if it is in free fall.
 Having such contributions towards the overall acceleration, one has to extract PA with caution as the acceleration signal processing can be impaired and the final result could wrongly reflect subjects PA.
 Issues also arise from accelerometer non-wear time.
 Since the final PA variable is the result of the accelerations over the time of experiment, long durations of non-wear time would result in a low PA value in a subject that could have been very active otherwise.
-Therefore careful accelerometer signal preprocessing is necessary, starting with removal of data where the accelerometer was not worn.
+Therefore, careful accelerometer signal preprocessing is necessary, starting with removal of data when the accelerometer was not worn.

 I Accelerometer non-wear time

-Except for the accelerometer placed on the infants ankle, the accelerometers could had been removed and reattached.
+With exception for the accelerometer placed on the infants ankle, the accelerometers could be removed and reattached.
 Mothers were asked to note such non-wear time in the diary.
 Prior to diary examination, non-wear time was detected automatically with a Pyhton script.
 The diary notations were then used for validation of the results.
 The Python script was designed based on previous approaches towards non-wear time removal[2].
-The principal idea of the approach is to examine the standard deviation(SD hereafter) and the span between minimum and maximum of a windowed measurement and remove those windows, where the SD and span are below a specific threshold.
+The principal idea of the approach is to examine the standard deviation(SD hereafter) and the span between minimum and maximum of a windowed measurement and remove windows where the SD and span are below a specified threshold.
 To increase accuracy, the baseline of the windowed measurement is also examined in this project.
 When the accelerometer is not worn by the subject, it should only be picking up acceleration due to gravitation which is constant.
 As a consequence, the measurement of non-wear time should in theory have none or very little SD, the span between the minimum value and the maximum value should be close to zero and the baseline of the measurement should be a flat line without any drift or jumps.
-But in practice, one can not rely fully on these assumptions.
-All accelerometers have inherent noise, for the accelerometer used in the project, it had been shown that the SD of a motionless device is 2.6 mg.
+But in practice, one cannot rely fully on these assumptions.
+All accelerometers have inherent noise, for the accelerometer used in the current project (GENEA), it has been shown that the SD of a motionless device is 2.6 mg.
 Other factors can also contribute towards the increased SD, since being in a free living environment, the accelerometers are liable to pick up the movement from the environment, even if only the surface on which it rests is being bumped in to.
-On the other hand, if the accelerometer is not placed on the torso, it will not be picking up the accelerations due to the heartbeat and chest movement from breathing and can therefor appear to be in non-wear time when the subject is actually just sleeping very still.
-All this has to be taken into consideration when extracting and removing the data of non-wear time and several parameters need to be set whose value have a great effect on the final outcome.
-For this reason some parameters were left to be passed on to the script upon run time in order to enable trial and examination.
+On the other hand, if the accelerometer is not placed on the torso, it will not pick up accelerations due to heartbeats and chest movements from breathing, and can therefore appear as non-wear time when the subject is actually sleeping very still.
+All this has to be taken into consideration when extracting and removing the data of non-wear time and several parameters need to be set which greatly affect the final outcome.
+For this reason, some parameters were left to be passed on to the script upon run time in order to enable trial and examination.
 These parameters were:

 Window length